wikimedia/wikimedia-discovery-prince/tab_documentation/geography.md

-Dwell-time on the Wikipedia portal
+Where users come from to the Wikipedia portal
 =======

 This measures where portal users come from each day, displaying the proportion of users from each top-10 country and the proportion from other countries, as a percentage.